 The Health Care FSA may also recover reimbursements or payments to you that have been or are later paid for or reimbursed by another plan or other third party which should have paid primary to this plan under legal or plan-based benefit coordination rules.
-The details regarding the plan's subrogation rights and your obligation to repay reimbursements paid on your behalf are set forth in the BESTflex Plan Document.
+The details regarding the plan's subrogation rights and your obligation to repay reimbursements paid on your behalf are set forth in your flexible compensation plan Plan Document.